Khawanin/Portfolio/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thank You [Microverse](www.microverse.org) team that help me with the template of this project.
+- Thanks to everyone who will get time to check this code and suggest any [issue](https://github.com/Khawanin/Portfolio/issues) to improve the page.

 ## 📝 License

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](./MIT.md) licensed.

-_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._